Gambling Relapse: What to Do in the First 24 Hours

 • Who can I reach out to for support in my recovery journey?

-When to Consider Reaching Out for Help
+Recognizing When to Seek Help

 • Your gambling behavior is causing significant distress or impacting your daily life.